-- 45. It is important for the group-wide superviser and the other involved supervisors to understand the composition of the Board of the head of the group and of the insurance legal entities within the group and determine if there are any potential causes of conflicts of interest between the group and the insurance legal entities within the group. - 46.
+- 48. It is important for the group-wide supervisor and the other involved supervisors to understand the composition of the Board of the head of the group and of the insurance legal entities within the group, and to determine if there are any potential causes of conflicts of interest between the group and the insurance legal entities within the group. - 49.
 The group structure can give rise to potential conflicts of interest between decision makers for the group and the insurance legal entities within the group.
 Conflicts of interest for decision-makers can also be caused by both internal and external factors.
 For example, insurers often have cross representation of Board and Senior Management members within the insurance legal entity and group structure to ensure consistency between the group and the insurance legal entities within the group.
 However, such cross-representation can result in conflicts of interest between the group and the insurance legal entity.
-The composition of the group's Board(s) and Senior Management can potentially exarcerbate or or minimise these risks. - 47.
-It is a good practice for the group-wide supervisor and other involved supervisors to review minutes of the Board meetings of the head of the group and of the insurance legal entities within the group to determine if strategic decisions are aligned between insurance legal entities and the group.
-Particularly in the case of cross-represention of individuals on the Board of both the head of the group and insurance legal entities within the group, supervisors should encourage insurers to have a sufficient number of independent Board members at the insurance legal entity level as well as group-wide level to promote objectivity.
+The composition of the group's Board(s) and Senior Management can potentially exacerbate or minimise these risks. - 50.
+It is good practice for the group-wide supervisor and other involved supervisors to determine if strategic decisions are aligned between insurance legal entities and the group.
+Particularly in the case of cross-representation of individuals on the Board of both the head of the group and insurance legal entities within the group, supervisors should encourage insurers to have a sufficient number of independent Board members at the insurance legal entity level as well as group-wide level to promote objectivity.
 As part of their fiduciary duty to the legal entity that they serve as a director, independent members of Boards should help identify when another Board member may have a conflict.
-It is good practice for supervisors to speak with these independent directors to gain their perspective. - 48.
-In addition, the supervisor should expect the Board members to assess their roles outside of the group to identify if they have any conflicts of interest caused by external factors, and whether the Board members can allocate sufficient time to carry out their role.
+It is good practice for supervisors to speak with these independent directors to gain their perspective.

-49. The group-wide supervisor should assess the policy on conflicts of interest and whether measures taken to mitigate conflicts are effective.
+- 51. In addition, the supervisor should expect the Board members to assess their roles outside of the group to identify if they have any conflicts of interest caused by external factors, and whether the Board members can allocate sufficient time to carry out their role. - 52.
+The group-wide supervisor should assess how conflicts of interest are covered (for instance, through a specific policy or within other documents) and addressed within the group, and whether measures taken to mitigate conflicts are effective.
 It is good practice to discuss these issues with Senior Management and the Board.
 As other involved supervisors can obtain information on the entities within their jurisdiction, they should provide this to the group-wide supervisor where appropriate and in accordance with the confidentiality rules of the concerned jurisdiction.